charRAWR456/react-album-remake/README.md

 4. navigate to http://localhost:8080/

 ## Known Bugs
-1. No ability to delete
+1. delete does not work
 2. user cannot click on item for more information

 ## Specifications